After a decline, virus case rates rising in Maryland, Virginia

 Kent and Caroline counties on Maryland’s Eastern Shore saw the largest increases in their average daily case counts in the past week, with jumps of 400 percent and 100 percent, respectively.

 Hospitalizations and intensive care unit patients have slightly, but not dramatically, ticked up in Maryland.
-The seven-day average for hospitalizations was 1,060 Friday, compared with 1,054 one week ago, and there were 249 coronavirus patients reported in the intensive care unit Friday, compared with 235 a week ago.
+The seven-day average for hospitalizations was 1,060 on Friday, compared with 1,054 one week ago, and there were 249 coronavirus patients reported in the intensive care unit Friday, compared with 235 a week ago.

 The trends are occurring just as some areas in the state are relaxing restrictions.
 Hogan has lifted restrictions last week on a variety of activities, including indoor and outdoor dining, religious services and fitness centers.
 Hogan spokesman Mike Ricci did not respond to requests for comment Friday.